buoncubi/latex_presentation_template/README.md

 	- contains the last frame template (*02_question.tex*)
 	- contains the references frame template (*bib.tex*)
  - *presentation template.tex* is the main project file and contains the actual presentation (see the comments here for more!)

+# check and update last changes
+see AIRO 2016 presentation.
+Not up to date
+ - title conference
+ - toc frame hearder
+ - facilities